african-jedi/PhetoloOrganization/README.md

 # Phetolo Organization Projects

-This repository contains the main website project and Math28 game project.
+This repository contains the main website project and Math28 API and puzzle generator project.

 The Math28 solution consists of the following components: